CloudLabs-MOC/MS-4021-Copilot-Immersion-Experience/Instructions/Demos/Lab-02: Develop a concept using Microsoft 365 Copilot in Word.md

-# Lab-02: Develop a concept using Microsoft 365 Copilot in Word
+# Lab 02: Develop a concept using Microsoft 365 Copilot in Word

-### Estimated Duration: 30 Minutes
+### Estimated Duration: 35 Minutes

 ## Overview

 In this lab, you will use **Microsoft 365 Copilot in Word** to develop and refine a concept for a new company, building on previous research.
 You’ll draft a comprehensive concept document, then iterate and enhance it using Copilot’s chat features to make the proposal more concise and persuasive.
-By completing this lab, you’ll gain practical experience leveraging Copilot to draft, edit, and polish business documents, improving clarity and appeal for professional audiences
+By completing this lab, you’ll gain practical experience leveraging Copilot to draft, edit, and polish business documents, improving clarity and appeal for professional audiences.

 ## Objectives